jayyzhao/AIP2018ASSESSMENT3/README.md

 # AIP2018ASSESSMENT3

-For Development  - run 'npm run dev' to start both client and server
+For Development  - run 'npm run dev' to start both client and server.